 Finds us in hot Darwin taking in more sights and chilling out.

-Tuesday we drove back to Katherine for a couple of days staying at Manbullo Homestead…then we drove to Northern Western Australia.
+Tuesday we drove back to Katherine for a couple of days staying at Manbullo Homestead…then we drove to Kununurra in the Northern Territory.

 We have been in Kununurra nearly a week.

-The distance between major towns is huge out here.
-Katherine to Kununurra takes seven hours and is 535.3km down the National Highway1.
+The distance between major towns are huge out here.
+Katherine to Kununurra took us seven hours and 535.3km down the National Highway1.
 We travelled through the extraordinary country of the Fitzroy Ranges, past Victoria Roadhouse, fuelled up in smokey Timber Creek.
 Travelling through Gregory National Park.
 Here stopped and did the Nawulbinbin Walk at Joe Creek Picnic Area.
 The walk takes you up the steep rocky slopes to the escarpment where we saw Aboriginal rock art and the surrounding valley.
 Amazing views in all directions and the cliff faces towering over us.
-Then over the state border and to hand over honey, fruit and vegetables if we hadn’t already given it to other travellers going East.
+Then over the state border and to hand over honey, fruit and vegetables if we hadn’t already given it to other travellers going east.

 Here is a taste of what we saw on that leg.

 Since arriving in Kununurra we had a couple of days in camp and yesterday we went out to Wyndham for the day.
 One the highlights was the Five River Lookout with the panoramic views of the area.
 We also went to The Grotto just off Northern Highway one of the many creeks that feed the King River.

 As the road sign depicts we drove down the Gibb River Road to Emma Gorge just to say we had been on the “Gibb”…silly but again spectacular country especially as the late afternoon light was on falling on the escarpments and surrounding slopes.